jaredDlewis/jaredDlewis/README.md

-👋 Hi, I’m @jaredDlewis
+### 👋 Hi, I’m @jaredDlewis

-🌱 Educator, manager, and software engineer passionate about optimizing human processes and technical processes.
+🌱

+Right now, I am a software engineer at CoBank.

+Before that, I was a software engineer, manager, and instructor at Codesmith.

+Before that, I was a mechanical engineer at Valero Energy.

+🌱

-📫 How to reach me: jareddlewis@gmail.com
+📫 **How to reach me:** jareddlewis@gmail.com

+Try entering **⌘K** on my website: [jareddlewis.com](https://www.jareddlewis.com/)

 <!---
 jaredDlewis/jaredDlewis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.